-The Nomination Committee of Nordea Bank AB (publ) was established by decision of the annual general meeting 2011 and comprises Torbjörn Magnusson, chairman of the Nomination Committee, appointed by Sampo plc, Kristina Ekengren, appointed by the Swedish government, Mogens Hugo, appointed by Nordea-fonden, Peder Hasslev, appointed by AMF, and Björn Wahlroos, chairman of the board of directors.
-Today the Nomination Committee announces its proposals to Nordea’s annual general meeting on 22 March 2012.
+The Nomination Committee of Nordea Bank AB (publ) was established by decision of the annual general meeting 2013 and comprises Torbjörn Magnusson, chairman of the Nomination Committee, appointed by Sampo plc, Mogens Hugo, appointed by Nordea-fonden, Peder Hasslev, appointed by AMF, Monica Caneman, appointed by the Fourth Swedish National Pension Fund, and Björn Wahlroos, chairman of the board of directors.
+Today the Nomination Committee announces its proposals to Nordea’s annual general meeting on 20 March 2014.
 The proposals will also be presented in the notice to attend the meeting.

 Election of board members and chairman of the board

-The Nomination Committee proposes re-election of all board members and election of Peter F Braunwalder as a new member.
+The Nomination Committee proposes re-election of all board members, except for Peter F Braunwalder who has declined re-election, and election of Robin Lawther as a new member.
 The Nomination Committee proposes re-election of Björn Wahlroos as chairman of the board.

-Thus, the proposal is for Björn Wahlroos, Stine Bosse, Marie Ehrling, Svein Jacobsen, Tom Knutzen, Lars G Nordström, Sarah Russell and Kari Stadigh to be re-elected as board members until the end of the next annual general meeting and for Peter F Braunwalder to be elected as new member of the board for the same period.
+Thus, the proposal is for Björn Wahlroos, Marie Ehrling, Elisabeth Grieg, Svein Jacobsen, Tom Knutzen, Lars G Nordström, Sarah Russell and Kari Stadigh to be re-elected as board members until the end of the next annual general meeting and for Robin Lawther to be elected as new member of the board for the same period.
 Further, the proposal is for Björn Wahlroos to be re-elected as chairman of the board until the end of the next annual general meeting.